Survival Hygiene Without Modern Conveniences

 Most of staying clean is killing the bacteria that want to colonize the nooks and crannies of our bodies.
 The most important part of staying clean is focusing on the areas where these little beasties want to grow.
 Moist and warm areas like your armpits and crotch will need special attention.

 Everyone wants a shower now and then.
-Without running water it can be a challenge, but one than can be overcome.
+Without running water it can be a challenge, but one that can be overcome.

 Your best bet will be a solar shower of some sort.
 A solar shower is simply a container that holds the water while the sun heats it to a comfortable temperature.
 You can buy pre-made shower bags designed for camping, or you can design and build your own larger version.